0xNekobasu/Pihole-Sentinel-Logging/Pihole-PiholeFTL/README.md

 - Run the following powershell and login to the tenant which you wish to create the custom table, you will need Log Analytics Contributor at minimum to do this:
 `az login`

-- Set a variable which contains the table parameters as found in PiholeDNS_CL.json (See link above on how)
+- Set a variable which contains the table parameters as found in PiholeFTL_CL.json (See link above on how)
 use:
 ```
 $VARIABLENAME = @'
 {
     "properties": {
         "schema": {
-               "name": "PiholeDNS_CL",
+               "name": "PiholeFTL_CL",
                "columns": [
                     {
                         "name": "TimeGenerated",
                         "type": "DateTime"
                     },
                     {
-                        "name": "Service",
+                        "name": "ProcessAndThreadID",
                         "type": "string"
                     },
                     {
-                        "name":"Action",
+                        "name":"LogLevel",
                         "Type":"string"
                     },
                     {
-                        "name": "Domain",
-                        "type": "string"
-                    },
-                    {
-                        "name": "StatusOrDirection",
-                        "type": "string"
-                    },
-                    {
-                        "name": "Value",
+                        "name": "Message",
                         "type":"string"
                     }
               ]